From Earlham to Graduate or Professional School

 Fellowships and Scholarships

 Fellowships are typically merit-based scholarships.
-Visit our Fellowships page to learn about some of the fellowships for which Earlham students apply, and meet with a Career Adviser to discuss your options.
+Visit our Fellowships page to learn about some of the fellowships for which Earlham students apply, and meet with a Career Coach to discuss your options.

 Many graduate school programs offer assistantships to students.
 Graduate assistantships offer compensation in return for research, teaching, or administrative work.
 This compensation can range from full or partial tuition remission to a set stipend.
 Ask the faculty or admissions staff at your chosen schools whether or not they offer assistantships.
 You may also be able to find assistantships in other departments or offices, like the campus library, career center, or admissions office.

-Grants provide funding for study in a variety of fields.
+Grants provide funding for study in a variety of fields, and can be merit- or need-based.
 Search for grants from the federal government by visiting Grants.gov.

 Graduate and professional school students, like undergraduate students, can apply for financial aid in the form of loans, grants, work-study, and more.
 Don't forget to fill out the FAFSA to be eligible, and check out the U.S. Department of Education's Federal Student Aid website for more information.